 - 4 Tomato Slices

-- Add celery, red onion, and parsley, stir to combine
+- Add celery, red onion, and parsley to bowl and stir to combine

-- Add mayonnaise, mustard and lemon juice and stir until well combined
+- Add mayonnaise, mustard and lemon juice to tuna mixture and stir until well combined

 - Tuna Salad: add desired amount of tuna salad to toast